Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 LoadConfiguration ${conf} -recursive on
 ~~~~

-Configure using a resource file:
+Configuring using a resource file:
 ~~~~{.cpp}
 set pathToFile ""
 LoadConfiguration ${pathToFile} -recursive on
 ~~~~

-@subsubsection occt_de_wrapper_3_2_5 Saving configuration resource.
+@subsubsection occt_de_wrapper_3_2_5 Saving configuration resources.
 Dump of configuration DE Session

-The saving configuration of DE Session is a dump of all parameters of registered providers.
+Saving the configuration of a DE Session involves dumping all parameters of registered providers.
-If the parameter didn't change in the DE Session, its value keeps as default.
+If a parameter did not change during the session, its value remains as default.

-There are two ways to save a resource: recursive and only global parameters.
-Recursive is a way to dump all registered providers information.
-Not recursive is a way to dump only global parameters, for example, save priority of vendors or length unit.
+There are two ways to save a resource: recursive and global parameters only.
+Recursive is the way to dump all registered provider information.
+Non-recursive dumps only global parameters, for example, save priority of vendors or the length unit.

-There are options to filter vendors or providers to save.
-It is necessary to provide correct name of vendor or provider to save only their information.
+It is possible to filter what vendors or providers to save by providing the correct name of the vendor or provider.

-@subsubsection occt_de_wrapper_3_2_6 Save configuration resource.
-Sample.
-Code.
+@subsubsection occt_de_wrapper_3_2_6 Saving configuration resources.
+Code sample

 Dump to resource string.
-If a vendors list is empty, saves all vendors.
-If a providers list is empty, saves all providers of valid vendors:
+If the vendors list is empty, saves all vendors.
+If the providers list is empty, saves all providers of valid vendors.
 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
   TColStd_ListOfAsciiString aFormats;